Everybody Should Read General John Kelly's Speech About Two Marines In The Path Of A Truck Bomb

-I had heard the story many times, personally — but until recently, I hadn’t heard Marine Lt.
+I had heard the story many times, personally.
+But until today I had never heard Marine Lt.
 Gen. John Kelly’s telling of it to a packed house in 2010.
-Just four days after the death of his own son in combat, Kelly unforgettably eulogized two other sons who had been killed in the service of their country.
+Just four days following the death of his own son in combat, Kelly eulogized two other sons in an unforgettable manner.

 From Kelly’s speech: